Margaret L. Brandeau, PhD

 Stanford, CA 94305-4026

-Brandeau has published cost-effectiveness analyses of a variety of HIV and drug-abuse interventions including methadone maintenance, buprenorphine maintenance, HIV screening of pregnant women and newborns, HIV testing and counseling programs targeted to women of childbearing age, and expansion of HIV treatment in Russia and Eastern Europe.
+She has published cost-effectiveness analyses of a variety of HIV and drug-abuse interventions including methadone maintenance, buprenorphine maintenance, HIV testing and counseling programs targeted to women of childbearing age, and HIV pre-exposure prophylaxis for key populations.
 She has also published a number of studies on effective allocation of HIV prevention resources.
 In addition, she co-edited the books Operations Research and Health Care: A Handbook of Methods and Applications (with Francois Sainfort and William Pierskalla, Kluwer Publishers, 2004) and Modeling the AIDS Epidemic: Planning, Policy, and Prediction (with Edward Kaplan, Raven Press, 1994).
-She has been a Principal Investigator and co-Principal Investigator on three sequential five-year NIDA-funded projects entitled "AIDS and Drug Abuse: Policy Modeling for Better Decisions" that have led to numerous publications and presentations.
-Recently she has worked in the area of bioterrorism preparedness planning, and on hepatitis B prevention and control.
+She has been a Principal Investigator and co-Principal Investigator on four sequential five-year NIDA-funded projects entitled "AIDS and Drug Abuse: Policy Modeling for Better Decisions" that have led to numerous publications and presentations.
+Recently she has also worked in the area of bioterrorism preparedness planning, and on hepatitis B prevention and control.